Eigenstate capacity and Page curve in fermionic Gaussian states: Acknowledgments

 We thank B. Ananthanarayan, Aranya Bhattacharya, Arpan Bhattacharyya, Pawel Caputa, Chethan Krishnan and Aninda Sinha for useful suggestions and critical comments on the draft.
+We would like to thank the anonymous referees for useful comments and suggestions.
 BB is supported by the Ministry of Human Resource Development (MHRD), Government of India through the Prime Ministers' Research Fellowship.
 PN acknowledges financial support from University Grants Commission (UGC), Government of India.